 2. Try a specialized tool to restore the missing files

 Maybe the best solution you can try is optimizing your system in an automatic way.
-Restoro is an universal system optimizer and repair tool.
+Fortect is an universal system optimizer and repair tool.

 Because it is possible that your File Explorer missing files to be corrupted, this program will definitely help in removing malware and repairing any damage on your PC caused by viruses.